1921 Georgia Tech Golden Tornado football team: Before the season

 In 1921, football used a one-platoon system in which players played offense, defense, and special teams.
 A team which scored a touchdown had the option to kick-off or receive, and the ball was much rounder.
 Coach William Alexander retained his predecessor John Heisman's scheme, using the pre-snap movement of his jump shift offense.

-Gone from the team were greats such as Buck Flowers and Bill Fincher, who graduated in 1920.
-The Tornado captain was senior fullback Judy Harlan, called the school's greatest back by some and one of the country's best defensive backs.

 Also in the backfield was junior halfback Red Barron, who had just recovered from a broken jaw received the previous season in a game against Vanderbilt.
 Future Tech fullback Sam Murray said about a strong runner during the 1930s, "He's good.
 But if I were playing again, I would have one wish – never to see bearing down upon me a more fearsome picture of power than Judy Harlan blocking for Red Barron."

 Junior starting quarterback Jack McDonough missed the final four games last year due to an ankle injury caused by Pitt's fullback Orville Hewitt.
 Another halfback was Jimmy Brewster, known as the "side stepping wonder".

 In the line at either end were the brothers John and Al Staton.
 At guard was Oscar Davis, who (with Barron) was listed on an All-Tech Alexander-era team.
 At center was sophomore Dad Amis.